-Beginning July 1, 2012, the bill, with strike-below amendment L.001, requires state agencies, including higher education institutions, to monitor, track, and verify utility usage data for all state-assisted facilities that have achieved high performance certification.
-Agencies are directed to annually report utility usage data to the Office of the State Architect (OSA), within the Department of Personnel Administration.
-Completed facilities and those under design or construction that were required - pursuant to current law - to be designed or built to high performance certification standards are strongly encouraged, but not required, to follow the provisions of this bill.
+This bill requires state agencies, including higher education institutions, to monitor, track, and verify utility usage data for all state-assisted facilities designed, constructed, or substantially renovated on or after July 1, 2013.
+Agencies are directed to annually report utility usage data to the Office of the State Architect (OSA), within the Department of Personnel and Administration.
+State-assisted facilities designed, constructed, or substantially renovated on or after July 1, 2008, and before July 1, 2013, are strongly encouraged, but not required, to follow the provisions of this bill.
+The bill also eliminates the authority of the OSA to exempt certain facilities from meeting the standards of the High Performance Certification Program.